brandlewco/jesserieser-hugo-cc/content/collections/amtrak-southwest-chief.md

   meta_description:
   meta_title: 'Amtrak : Where Amtrak Can Take You'
 title: Amtrak
-collection_meta: 'The Southwest Chief:'
+collection_meta: Where
-collection_meta_2: Where Amtrak Can Take You
+collection_meta_2: Amtrak Can Take You
 collection_description: >-
-  A project celebrating the romanticism of train travel and the light of the Southwest as a unifying ingredient—taking you from inside the train, out the window and the places Amtrak’s Southwest Chief can take you.
+  A commissioned project celebrating the romanticism of train travel and the light of the Southwest as a unifying ingredient—taking you from inside the train, out the window and the places Amtraks can take you.
 collection_description_alignment: left
 slug: southwest-chief
 collection_blocks: